Splidejs/splide/README.md

     </a>
 </p>

-Easy to intagrate a Splide slider or carousel into your Vue or React project.
+Easy to integrate the Splide slider or carousel into your Vue or React project.

 * [Vue Splide](https://splidejs.com/integration-vue-splide/)
 * [React Splide](https://splidejs.com/integration-react-splide/)